 New throttle cables.
 T.S. cable crosses to D.S. through frame and both cables pass through forks on the D.S.

 New throttle cables: installed, they measure 42 3/4" (sleeving), or 45" (cable).
 These are for the new, low handlebars.

 T.S. throttle cable crosses to D.S. through space in frame and then both cables pass to left of steering head and NOT through the hole in the headlamp bracket.
 Seems to give very good slide response.

-Neither carburetor has any nipples between them and the cables at this time - perhaps when the new cables have stretched out.
+Neither carburettor has any nipples between them and the cables at this time - perhaps when the new cables have stretched out.

 Throttle cables installed without the former cross-over.

-Both carburetors now have two nipples between the cables and the carburetors.
+Both carburettors now have two nipples between the cables and the carburettors.

-Throttle cables originally "crossed over", i.e. the outboard cable on the twist grip went to the D.S. carburetor.
+Throttle cables originally "crossed over", i.e. the outboard cable on the twist grip went to the D.S. carburettor.